apify/actor-whitepaper/README.md

 [Learn more](https://docs.apify.com/actors/publishing/seo-and-promotion) how to write great SEO-optimized READMEs.

-### Actor definition directory (`./ACTOR`)
+### Actor directory (`./ACTOR`)

-This is the main directory that contains definition files of the actor.
+This is the main directory with definition files of the actor.
+It links your source code with an Apify actor in the cloud.
 The entire directory should be added to the source control.
-It links your source code with an Apify actor in the cloud.

 Files in this directory are used by Apify CLI to get defaults for the `apify push` command.